umbertozanovello/OpenStandard-CoilID/README.md

 In the past this function was implemented using incompatible, vendor-specific proprietary protocols that typically identify the coil with a unique code which is then associated with a specific data file on the scanner.
 In addition to being a closed, proprietary approach, it is also prone to accidental mismatching, spoofing (intentionally presenting a code belonging to another coil), missing data files, or other errors.
 An open standard data format and transmission protocol are needed to allow the scanner to identify an RF coil's information consistently across different platforms.
+The standard also introduces the ability to identify and track an individual coil, e.g., for quality assurance purposes, logging errors, etc. This feature is impossible with the basic coil ID/file method.

 ## Interconnection Model